-Remark 52: Following Remark 17 on p.
-27, on the pictures above the leftmost point is "the infinity" of the absolute, and the rightmost point is t = 0.
+Remark 58: Following Remark 23 on p.
+37, on the pictures above the leftmost point is "the infinity" of the absolute, and the rightmost point is t = 0.
 Moreover, any Lobachevsky-rotation which exchanges these two points is $t \mapsto -1/\gamma t$ on the absolute, for a certain $\gamma > 0$ (the "toy transform"!).

 Now observe the "pieces" next to the leftmost point $t=\infty$ ; as we described it above, one can Lobachevsky-rotate one of them to overlay it on top of its counter-clockwise neighbor.
-Moreover, by Footnote 188 the edge colors must match.
+Moreover, by Footnote 216 on p.
+78 the edge colors must match.
 Observing the red edges near $t=\infty$ shows that this move $\rho$ sends every red line starting at the leftmost point to its counter-clockwise neighbor.

-$^{194}$ See Footnote 172 on p.
-65.
+$^{222}$ See Footnote 200 on p.
+75.

-&lt;sup>195Indeed, "mathematically" the fractal transform is defined everywhere.
+&lt;sup>223 Indeed, "mathematically" the fractal transform is defined everywhere.
 However, it is not everywhere "visually recognizable": the non-linearities hide the similarities.

-&lt;sup>196Making this rigorous requires choosing the center of projection.
+Making this rigorous requires choosing the center of projection.
 However, there is no "best" way to do this.
-Different choices would result in "slightly different" regions-but for us just the approximate size of regions is important.
+Different choices would result in "slightly different" regions - but for us just the approximate size of regions is important.

-&lt;sup>197In fact, we could have replaced every gray disk by a $^c$ /4 times smaller disk ("the $^4$ /c-disk"), and then all the properties of our coloring discussed above would be still preserved, and the projections of the $^4$ /c-disks would match exactly the sizes of the regions of visual horizon-self-similarity.
-However, then (even with our small conductor c = 5) the disks would be yet harder to see clearly.
-Moreover, the facts that the original disks are tangent to each other, and that they match the case c = 1 (so that on our pictures just the quantity of the disks depends on c, not their sizes and placement) are sufficiently interesting for us to prefer the picture with larger disks.
+&lt;sup>225 In fact, we could have replaced every gray disk by a $^c/4$ times smaller disk ("the $^4/c$ -disk"), and then all the properties of our coloring discussed above would be still preserved, and the projections of the $^4/c$ -disks would match exactly the sizes of the regions of visual horizon-self-similarity.
+However, then (even with our small conductor c=5) the disks would be yet harder to see clearly.
+Moreover, the facts that the original disks are tangent to each other, and that they match the case c=1 (so that on our pictures just the quantity of the disks depends on c, not their sizes and placement) are sufficiently interesting for us to prefer the picture with larger disks.

 Later (in the section on p.
-76), when we work with harder-to-understand pictures, we are going to have both the "original" and the 4/c-disk marked on the picture.
+86), when we work with harder-to-understand pictures, we are going to have both the "original" and the 4/c-disk marked on the picture.

 Recall that the whole idea of the coloring above, on p.
-67, is that its symmetries are also symmetries of f(z) (hence, automatically, of its "boundary trace" F(t)).
+77, is that its symmetries are also symmetries of f(z) (hence, automatically, of its "boundary trace" F(t)).
 This immediately identifies the action of $\rho$ on the absolute with the translation of t by the period $2\pi$ of F(t).
 Conclusion: the ends of the red lines starting at $t = \infty$ are at $t = 2\pi k$ with integer k.

 For general c the picture would still contain a "necklace" accumulating at the rightmost point t=0.
-The k steps of the corresponding "necklace rotation" of Footnote 181 from p.
-66 can be recognized as the strongly-congruence transform T' = T/kcT + 1.
+The k steps of the corresponding "necklace rotation" of Footnote 209 on p.
+76 can be recognized as the strongly-congruence transform T' = T/kcT + 1.
 Hence the disks of this necklace touch the absolute at points T = 1/kc, or $t = 2\pi/kc$ .

-So two disks in this necklace next to the leftmost one are at $t=\pm 2\pi/c$ , and the edges of the projection of the leftmost disk are twice this, at $t=\pm 4\pi/c$ .
-This shows that the regions between $t=\infty$ and points $t=\pm \pi$ (from the next remark) take 4/c of this projection-leading to the answer above.
+So two disks in this necklace next to the leftmost one are at $t = \pm 2\pi/c$ , and the edges of the projection of the leftmost disk are twice this, at $t = \pm 4\pi/c$ .
+This shows that the regions between $t = \infty$ and points $t = \pm \pi$ (from the next remark) take 4/c of this projection-leading to the answer above.